Retinoic acid: Mechanism of biological action

-Biosynthesis
+Biosynthesis and metabolism

-All-trans-retinoic acid can be produced in the body by two sequential oxidation steps that convert all-trans-retinol to retinaldehyde to all-trans-retinoic acid, but once produced it cannot be reduced again to all-trans-retinol.
+All-trans-retinoic acid can be produced in the body by two sequential oxidation steps that convert all-trans-retinol to retinaldehyde to all-trans-retinoic acid, but once produced it cannot be reduced again to all-trans-retinal.
 The enzymes that generate retinoic acid for regulation of gene expression include retinol dehydrogenase (Rdh10) that metabolizes retinol to retinaldehyde, and three types of retinaldehyde dehydrogenase, i.e. ALDH1A1 (RALDH1), ALDH1A2 (RALDH2), and ALDH1A3 (RALDH3) that metabolize retinaldehyde to retinoic acid.
-Enzymes that metabolize excess all-trans-retinol to prevent toxicity include alcohol dehydrogenase and cytochrome P450 (CYP26).
+Enzymes that metabolize retinoic acid to turn off biological signaling include the cytochrome P450 members (CYP26).
+Oxidized metabolites such as 4-oxoretinoic acid are eliminated by glucuronidation in the liver.